 The need to pound on the string to advance it is one reason you often hear tuners pounding on the piano.
 It is a good idea to get into the habit of pounding on most of the notes because this stabilizes the tuning.
 The resulting sound can be so loud as to damage the ear, and one of the occupational hazards of tuners is ear damage from pounding.
 Use of ear plugs is the solution.
 When pounding, you will still easily hear the beats even with ear plugs.
 You can minimize the pounding force by increasing the pressure on the lever.
 Also, less pounding is required if the lever is parallel to the string instead of perpendicular to it, and even less if you point it to the left.
-This is another reason why many tuners use their levers more parallel to the strings than perpendicular.
-Note that there are two ways to point it parallel: towards the strings (12 o'clock) and away from the strings (6 o'clock).
+This is another reason why many tuners use their levers more parallel to the strings (12 o'clock) and away from the strings (6 o'clock).
 As you gain experience, experiment with different lever positions as this will give you many options for solving various problems.
 For example, with the most popular 5-degree head on your lever, you may not be able to point the lever handle to the right for the highest octave because it may hit the wooden piano frame.
 Practice tuning unisons above G5 using pounding.